balt-dev/Lasagna/README.md

 ### Licensing

-This README is in the public domain (as per Esolang's requirements), while the implementation in this repository is under the MIT license.
+This README is in the public domain (as per esolang.org's requirements), while the implementation in this repository is under the MIT license.

 ---